 3. Get yourself a misting setup for coolant and use it while being paranoid about chip buildup

-If your machine didn’t come with flood coolant, and isn’t set up for it, get yourself a misting setup.
+If your machine didn’t come with flood coolant, and isn’t set up for it (i.e. you don’t have an enclosure to keep the wet inside), get yourself a misting setup.
 I got mine off eBay for about $100.
 It’s a Noga.
 There are a lot of different brands.
 Get a jug of coolant to go with it.
 I use KoolMist, but again, there are a lot of brands.

 4. Learn how to use MDI